-Perspective | Divorce and coronavirus have taken away so many of our traditions — and created new ones
+Perspective | Finding new traditions after divorce, in a pandemic

 Large family gatherings and shared meals will need to be paused, or at the very least, dramatically modified.
 Despite the pandemic, my parents, sisters, brothers-in-law, and our children have continued our tradition of Sunday dinner at my parents’ house, eating outside where we can socially distance from one another.
 We’ve begun to talk about what we’ll do once it is too cold and wet here in Ohio for us to gather outdoors.
 No more Sunday dinner until spring?
 And what about Thanksgiving and Christmas?
 Family meals at my parents’ table are such a large part of the holidays for me and my children.

 Every year, all of us on my mother’s side of the family — my parents, my sisters and brothers-in-law, my niece and nephews, sometimes my aunts and uncles and cousins, and when they were alive, my grandparents — gather around my parents’ kitchen table (or at a card table in the living room, or on TV trays in the family room, because the table is now too small to hold us all).
 And every year, my mother cooks all day.
 As the token vegetarian in the family, I stuff myself with side dishes and pie.
-I look forward to all of it — the sweet potatoes, the cinnamon dinner rolls, the green bean casserole that reminds me of my grandmother, the pumpkin pie — but really, it’s not about the food.
+I look forward to all of it — the sweet potatoes, the cinnamon dinner rolls, the broccoli casserole that reminds me of my grandmother, the pumpkin pie — but really, it’s not about the food.
 The most important thing is that we’re together.

 I won’t have my children on Thanksgiving this year, and I would typically be steeling myself against the idea of having dinner without them; on the years they are with their father, their absence is so obvious and painful, the one variable that stands out against so many constants.
 But that large family gathering won’t be possible this year.
 I’m still not sure how I’ll spend the day, but maybe, just maybe, doing something completely different will help take the sting out of missing them.